 But Iran’s actions reveal that the rogue regime was never going to be reined in by the agreement, which lends credibility to Trump’s decision to scrap U.S. participation in the deal.
 Indeed, an official working with the State Department stated that there is “a growing international consensus” on the Iranian threat.

 Since 2018, Europe has attempted to persuade Iran to cease its ballistic missile program only to be met with Tehran’s refusal.
 The recent meeting appears to be the culmination of the clash between the two entities, and it seems appropriate that Europe would finally become willing to use the stick instead of the carrot.
 Will the E.U. now admit that President Trump had a point when he argued against the deal?
-Don’t hold your breath.We value your comments!
-Please weigh in on our comment section below.
+Don’t hold your breath.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com